TalaZiad/Hayat/Communication_channels.md

 - Your name
 - E-mail adress
 - How you would like to improve our project
-- Which Role you would like to take in the Project
+- Which Role you would like to take in the Project  <br />
 To **h.amatalaleem@gmail.com** to add you to our MS chat Room and instroduce you to the team.

 ### Wahtsapp Group: